veckia9x/AlternativeScriptsCollection/sshfs_heartbeat/README.md

 # Please check file inside, there are a few variables to define.

 Mainly this script check if your sshfs link is alive.
+If alive:
+- Send a discord message over webhook
 If not alive it will:
 - Send a discord message over webhook
 - Try to reconnect